 This is the first book on labor reviewed on these pages.
 This is not an accident.
-Like a bad marriage, or a war, looking back on a long string of defeats or miseries is not something anyone relishes.
+Like a bad marriage or a war, looking back on a long string of defeats or miseries is not something anyone relishes.
 I spent the mid-70s to the early-90s mostly as a union ‘rank-and-filer’ in Chicago and Minneapolis, so this is not an abstract story for me.
 The labor movement has been beaten senseless.
 It has puked on its shirt before the whole nation time after time.
 Even the singing of innocuous songs like “Solidarity Forever” now grates.
 Because ‘solidarity’ is almost, actually, never.
 Labor clichés, like Marxist cliché’s or anarchist clichés, need to be banned for awhile.
 We need to go back to … facts.
 Ruthless facts.

 Steve Early’s book is actually a book of book reviews, although the sections seem somewhat disjointed.
 He has read almost every recent book concerned with the labor movement.
 This volume is invaluable as a readers’ guide for labor activists and anyone else who understands that without labor, there will be very little change.
 It is appreciated that he only dwells briefly on the classics of American Labor history.
 Our infatuation with the 30s and the Knights Of Labor etc. blinds us to our own recent history and the present configuration of American and world capital.
 Early does not read as a zombie, but as someone who has definite ideas about what is needed for labor to come back from the dead.
 He has been there too.

 Early’s reviews go from general, high-profile books down to academic volumes concerned with the twists and turns of Sweeny and the “Change to Win” coalition.
 Barbara Erenreich’s book “Nickel and Dimed’ comes in for review as one of the former.
 Early compares it to George Orwell’s “Down and Out in Paris and London," and Jack London’s “The Abyss” - quite high praise.
 Early reviews “Revolution in the Air” by Max Elbaum, (also reviewed in these pages, below) pointing out its bizarre Maoist infatuations, and reaffirms that Elbaum does not really cover Maoist labor activity.
 Early seems to be a class-conscious labor activist, not really wedded to any one Marxist strand, close to the CLR James view of the importance of actual working-class practice.
-(CLR James is reviewed, below.)
+(CLR James is reviewed below too.)
 He also seems to be a sympathizer of the International Socialists, based on their work in TDU and Labor Notes, but he is not dominated by any one ‘line.’

 After a short section on historical labor literature, Early scans Linda Chavez’ anti-labor books, probably as his version of ‘fair and balanced.’
 Chavez once worked for Albert Shanker and the AFT – a cold-war, uber-white-collar union leadership.
 In a way, the teachers’ unions replaced the AFL building trades as the unions of ‘privileged’ labor.
 Chavez is their bastard child.
 Her account follows the right-wing reign of Meany-Kirkland and its domination by staffers from Social Democrats USA.
 She spends much time showing her fondness for neo-conservatives, and red-baiting the Democratic Socialists of America around John Sweeney, a closet member.
 As a former ‘labor’ leader, she spends most of her time attacking even the idea of labor unions.(!)